 - Regular T-shirt (regular cotton or performance wear)

 - Please note there is no need to wear or bring a hat as one will be provided prior to the first day of camp

-For the first day of camp, campers will wear their Cubs Camp jersey and hat with the pants they wear that morning.
-At the conclusion of Monday's camp day, campers will be sent home with their full Cubs Camp uniform, including a jersey, pants, hat, socks and belt.
-On Tuesday, and for the remainder of the camp session, campers should wear their full Cubs Camp uniform each day.
+For the first day of camp, campers will wear their Cubs camp jersey and hat with the pants they wear that morning.
+At the conclusion of Monday's camp day, campers will be sent home with their full Cubs camp uniform, including a jersey, pants, hat, socks and belt.
+On Tuesday, and for the remainder of the session, campers should wear their full Cubs camp uniform.

 Does my child need to wear his/her uniform every day?

 Campers are expected to wear their Cubs camp uniform each day of camp, with the exception of Monday, when they will wear the jersey and hat.
 An additional jersey ($40) and baseball pants ($25) are available for purchase during the registration process as well as after registration, if needed.

 Do I need to pack a lunch for my camper(s) each day?

 Yes.
 Please send your camper(s) to camp with a lunch bag labeled clearly with his or her name.
 If you pack anything that needs to be kept cool, please include an icepack in the lunch bag.
 We will keep all lunches in a cool area, but we do not refrigerate them.
 If your camper's lunch requires utensils, please include those in the lunch bag.

 Does Cubs Camp provide sunscreen?

 We encourage campers to bring their own sunscreen.
 However, we have sunscreen on-site if your camper(s) forgets or loses their own.